Kindergarten: Demonstrating Literacy and Mathematics Behaviour

 - Collect, organize, display, and interpret data to solve problems and to communicate information, and explore the concept of probability in everyday contexts (#19).

-Curriculum – Data Management and Probability
+Primary: Data Management and Probability

 - Students will move to tables to work on their Smarties Graph.

-- Smarties graph package
+- Smarties graph package (Appendix A – download)

 - Small boxes of Smarties – at least one for each child

 - Explain that each student will be getting a box of Smarties and sorting them by colour.